cds-hooks/docs/docs/specification/current.md

 The CDS Hooks request is augmented to include two prefetch values, where the dictionary keys match the request keys (`patient` and `hemoglobin-a1c` in this case).

-Note that the missing `userId` key indicates that either the CDS Client has decided not to satisfy this particular prefetch template or it was not able to retrieve this prefetched data.
+Note that the missing `user` key indicates that either the CDS Client has decided not to satisfy this particular prefetch template or it was not able to retrieve this prefetched data.
 The CDS Service is responsible for retrieving the FHIR resource representing the user from the FHIR server (if required).

 ### FHIR Resource Access